lbl-srg/modelica-json/index.md

 ## 1. General Description

-[Modelica-json](https://github.com/lbl-srg/modelica-json) is a translator that parses the Modelica language to JSON and HTML.
+[Modelica-json](https://github.com/lbl-srg/modelica-json) is a translator that parses the Modelica language to JSON, HTML and docx.
 Two translation modes have been implemented :
 The first mode aims to parse Modelica packages and takes into input a directory of .mo files.
 The other mode aims to parse CDL files and takes a single .mo file compliant with the CDL language as input.
 For more information on the CDL Language, please refer to the [OpenBuildingControl ](http://obc.lbl.gov/specification/cdl.html) project website.

 See the directory `test/FromModelica` from [Modelica-json](https://github.com/lbl-srg/modelica-json) for simple examples from Modelica and CDL to detailed and simplified JSON formats and HTML.